 The upper lip lift is designed to shorten the length between the nose and the mouth (known as the philtrum), while also reducing the prominence of wrinkles and fine lines that contribute to an aged appearance.
 Upper lip augmentation can achieve subtle, yet natural-looking improvements to the mouth.

-Traditionally, lip lifts were often avoided by cosmetic surgeons because of the risk of scarring around the mouth.
+Traditionally, lip lifts were often avoided by plastic surgeons because of the risk of scarring around the mouth.
 Thanks to advances in technology, however, upper lip lifts can be performed with the utmost precision and minimal visible scarring.
-Dr. Brandow trained under two of the top United States surgeons who have perfected the lip lift: Dr. Andrew Jacono and Dr. Ben Talei.
+Dr. Brandow trained under two of the top United States plastic surgeons who have perfected the lip lift: Dr. Andrew Jacono and Dr. Ben Talei.
 Employing the modified techniques of these professionals, Dr. Brandow can achieve substantial results through lip augmentation.
 Additionally, Dr. Brandow can revise lip lifts gone wrong, as well as avoid the “overfilled” filler lip look seen so frequently today.

 Who Is a Candidate for Lip Lift Surgery in Philadelphia?